23 Best Places to Visit in Central Mexico in Fall and Winter

 23. Mineral del Monte, Hidalgo

 Mineral del Monte (also known as Real del Monte) is a charming Pueblo Mágico located just half an hour outside Pachuca.
-This delightful destination offers a unique blend of Mexican and British culture, making it well worth a visit.

 This town was a major silver mining center in the 19th century, attracting immigrants from Cornwall, whose influence is still palpable today.
-You’ll find Cornish pasties (pastes), a savory treat, as a popular local specialty.
-They are celebrated with gusto during the Festival Internacional del Paste when visitors can immerse themselves in the art of making these delicious meat pies!

-The town’s architecture, with some areas reminiscent of Cornwall, adds to its unique character and charm.
 Visitors can explore historical mines, admire the distinct architecture, check out local museums, indulge in the town’s unique culinary offerings, and take scenic hikes in the surrounding Sierra de Pachuca.

 With its rich history, cultural fusion, and beautiful natural surroundings, Real del Monte offers a truly unique experience.

-Is it safe to travel around central Mexico?
+Is it safe to travel around Central Mexico?

-Safety in Mexico is a complex topic.
-While I do feel this region is generally safe for travelers, there are areas within central Mexico where it’s wise to seek out real-time information before traveling.
+While I do feel this region is generally safe for travelers, there are areas within central Mexico where it’s wise to seek real-time information before traveling.

-There are places in Guanajuato state that are considered “hot zones” in terms of violence/cartel activity, namely Celaya and Irapuato.
-These are towns that I would avoid entirely if visiting the region.
 There are bus routes that pass through them.
 I wouldn’t be overly concerned about this, but I recommend that you travel during the day.

-Facebook groups (like mine!) can be a powerful way to get information on the situation on the ground in your chosen destination.
 You’ll receive better insights if you ask specific questions and include information about your travel style and experience.

 For instance, avoid general queries like “Is Zacatecas safe?”
-Instead, ask things like:
+Instead, ask things like

-- Has anyone been to Zacatecas recently, and can you comment on your sense of safety there?
-Then, if you get responses, ask follow-up questions about their travel style– were they partying?
+Then, if you get responses, ask follow-up questions about their travel style—were they partying?
 Did they go out at night?
 How old are they?

 Were they alone?
-Did they feel comfortable walking everywhere, or was it better to take a taxi?

-- Can anyone recommend a safe neighborhood to stay in Zacatecas?
+Did they feel comfortable walking everywhere, or was it better to take a taxi? - Can anyone recommend a safe neighborhood to stay in in Zacatecas?

 Ultimately, safety in Mexico is very nuanced.
 Your experience and risk tolerance will dictate your comfort level, and your travel style will influence your level of safety.